 Van Wissem's reputation was spreading far and wide.
 He was regularly reviewed not only by the independent music press, but his international live appearances were reviewed by television and radio and in print.
 Between 2009 and 2011, he released three more albums with Important: It Is All That Is Made, Ex Patris, and The Joy That Never Ends.
 Van Wissem began recording collaboratively in 2011.
 Suite the Hen's Teeth with Smegma and Downland with United Bible Studies both appeared.
 His recorded collaborations with film director and musician Jarmusch began in earnest with 2012's Apokatastasis, which was followed quickly by Concerning the Entrance into Eternity and The Mystery of Heaven.
 Each release was on a different label.
 That year also saw the release of Movement in Marble/Stone with electro-acoustic composer Gregg Kowalsky.

 In 2013, Van Wissem issued the solo album Nihil Obstat on Important, and with it the title track to the score for Jarmusch's Only Lovers Left Alive, in collaboration with the director's band SQÜRL.
 The full soundtrack, which also featured Yasmine Hamdan, Zola Jesus, and Madeline Follin (Cults), was released in 2014, after the score won the Cannes Award.
-In December, Van Wissem issued the solo album It Is Time for You to Return on Crammed Discs. ~ Thom Jurek, Rovi
+In December, Van Wissem issued the solo album It Is Time for You to Return on Crammed Discs.
+That album featured Fo¨llakzoid's Domingo Garcia-Huidobro, who directed the dreamlike 2012 film Partir to Live; Van Wissem also collaborated on the score, which was released in 2015 by Sacred Bones. ~ Thom Jurek, Rovi